ProtonVPN/android-app/openvpn/src/main/cpp/openvpn3/doc/webauth.md

 ### Challenge/response authentication ###

-The challenge/response protocol for the Rest web api mirrors the approach taken by the old (non using AUTH-PENDING,cr-response) challenge/response of the OpenVPN protocol.
+The challenge/response protocol for the Rest web api mirrors the approach taken by the old (not using `AUTH-PENDING,cr-response`) challenge/response of the OpenVPN protocol.

 When the server issues a challenge to the authentication request.
-For example suppose we have a user called 'test' and a password of 'mypass".
+For example suppose we have a user called 'test' and a password of 'mypass'.
 Get the OpenVPN config file:

     curl -u test:mypass https://ACCESS_SERVER/rest/GetUserlogin